namtoki/English/memo/meeting.md

 >
 > (`First off,`)
 > I want to apologize for the mistake.
-> I wrote 'IMU,' but I actually meant 'IR sensor.'
+> I wrote 'IMU,' but I actually mean 'IR sensor.'
-> (Basically,)
+> (and Basically,)
 > `what I was asking` is whether IR sensors or capacitive sensors are typically used for proximity detection
->   to check if the buds are in the ear, right?
+>   to check if the buds are in the ear.
-> (Regarding this,)
+> (And)
-> I saw that HX3009 was proposed in the proposal, so I think we were on the right track.
+> I saw that an IR sensor was proposed in your proposal, so I think we were on the right track.
 >
+> And
+> Good to know that Airoha 1592 (Perl Pro 2) could do it with FB mic.
+It checks air leakage to assess the fitting.
-> But
+> but
-> You wrote 'Airoha provides a similar method by Mic,'
-> and
+> Just to double-check,
-> `that got me wondering.`
-> does this mean the microphone is used
+> are you saying that this can't be done with the 1577?
->   not just to check if the buds are in the ear,
->   but to confirm they’re properly fitted for ANC and other features to work correctly?
-> I think the document that covers this is probably Fit_Detection_Feature.pptx you referred to,
-> (but right now,)
-> it doesn’t seem to be accessible to us on MediaTek Online.
 >
-> So
-> `Looks like` I should ask Airoha to make this document available for download.
+> Is that mentioned in any document?"

 Touch
 > And